Jul 14, 2021

 My Final Thoughts

-So you should be alert enough to protect yourself or your kids on the Snapchat app.
+As a result, it would be beneficial if you were vigilant enough to protect yourself or your children while using the Snapchat app.
 You can keep your account private by turning on the Ghost Mode, setting up two-factor authentication, disable adding your account as a friend via the phone number, using the ‘My Eyes Only’ feature, and using parental control apps to monitor your kids Snapchat activities if required.